alexaburchak/HMMProfiler/README.md

     - start_pos: Start position for translation (can be 1, 2, 3, -1, -2, or -3).

-  2. `counts_outpath`: All unique VH/VL pairs found in ngs_hmm_matches and their frequency.
+  2. `counts_outpath`: All unique sequence combinations found in ngs_hmm_matches and their frequency.
-    - vh_sequence: Trimmed heavy sequence.
-    - vl_sequence: Trimmed light sequence.
+    - {model_name}_seq: Trimmed sequences for each model searched.
+Each model will have its own CSV column.
-    - count: Count of occurences of each VH/VL pair in matches_outpath.
+    - count: Count of occurences of each combination of sequences in matches_outpath.

 ## Workflow